 Most of what we know about human diseases and genes/proteins involved in them is buried in the biomedical literature.
 Text mining is thus a key tool for creating databases with structured data on disease-gene associations and the underlying gene networks.

-In this webinar, Lars Juhl Jensen from the Novo Nordisk Foundation Center for Protein Research at the University of Copenhagen, Denmark, will describe a highly efficiently text-mining pipeline, which allows his team to systematically mine such information from very large corpora of full-text articles as well as abstracts.
-The presentation will also cover how this information is made available through interoperable, web-based databases, including the DISEASES database and the STRING database (an ELIXIR Core Data Resource).
+In this webinar, Lars Juhl Jensen from the Novo Nordisk Foundation Center for Protein Research at the University of Copenhagen, Denmark, described a highly efficiently text-mining pipeline, which allows his team to systematically mine such information from very large corpora of full-text articles as well as abstracts.
+The presentation also covered how this information is made available through interoperable, web-based databases, including the DISEASES database and the STRING database (an ELIXIR Core Data Resource).

 About Lars Juhl Jensen

 Lars Juhl Jensen is a professor at the Novo Nordisk Foundation Center for Protein Research at the University of Copenhagen in Denmark.
 His research group develops state-of-the-art tools for generation and analysis of molecular interaction networks from proteomics data and text mining.
 The tools are freely available to the scientific community.